RSSI guide

 |---|---|---|

-| -45 to -60 | Strong, stable | You’re good |
+| -45 to -60 | Strong, stable | You’re good; do not buy more gear for this room. |

-| -60 to -67 | Usually fine (Zoom/streaming) | Minor tweaks only |
+| -60 to -67 | Usually fine for video calls and streaming | Minor placement tweaks only. |

-| -72 to -80 | Unstable / dead zone | Backhaul or another node |
+| -72 to -80 | Unstable / dead zone | Use wired backhaul, a better node location, or a measured coverage upgrade. |

 Why RSSI can be misleading